I Tried the Vanilla Visa Prepaid Card for You: Here’s My Take

 KOHO Mastercard Prepaid Card

 The KOHO reloadable card has many of the same benefits as traditional credit cards and more.
 It allows you to pay your bills, use it for automatic and recurring payments, and make purchases online or in-store wherever Mastercard is accepted.
-In addition to the free plan, called the Easy Plan, there are 3 paid plans with even more benefits such as no foreign transaction fees and better cash back offers than other cards of the same type.
+In addition to the Essential plan at $4/month, there are other more expensive plans with even more benefits such as no foreign transaction fees and better cash back offers than other cards of the same type.
+To get KOHO Essential for free, you can set up automatic payroll deposit or deposit at least $1,000 per month into your account.

 EQ Bank Card